-There’s a shift in the air – a tantalising uncertainty sparking curiosity and excitement as it washes over us.
+There’s a shift in the air – a tantalizing uncertainty sparking curiosity and excitement as it washes over us.
 As we gradually emerge from our COVID hibernation and make the transition to our new normalities, our days take on a different look.
 Practically speaking, for one, our daily activewear staples will take more of a back seat in the wardrobe, and our ‘no makeup’ look may actually call for… makeup.

 While there’s no argument that the stresses introduced by this Coronavirus pandemic have taken their toll, this mandatory inactivity has also given rise to some of the most nurturing habits we’ve ever practiced.
 ‘Self care’ is set to become a ‘new normal’ with ‘stress reduction’ and ‘illness prevention’ among our most-valued priorities on a global scale.
 Going ‘make up free’ has given our skin the opportunity to breathe while our manes’ integrity has improved with the reduced need for heat styling.